-As one expert speaking on the seminar in Luxembourg, Magda Nico, pointed out during her presentation, it is always good to start out with well-defined terms and it is advisable to stick to clear definitions at all times.
+As one expert speaking on this seminar, Magda Nico, pointed out during her presentation, it is always good to start out with well-defined terms and it is advisable to stick to clear definitions at all times.
 Indeed, clarifying and defining the subject is a proven way to deal with problems.
 In addition to providing clarity, the strategy also provides all participants with shared understandings, which is a prerequisite to communicating effectively.
-However, the seminar took off from a divergent if not an opposing platform: "building the boat while sailing it".
+However, this seminar took off from a divergent if not an opposing platform: "building the boat while sailing it".
 This short expression in the quotation marks succinctly takes together 'the state of the discipline' of Cross-Sectorial Youth Policy (CSYP).
 In 2015, youth policy at the European Union level and equally so at member state level is 'in becoming', in the process of (social, political and administrative) construction.
 There is no commonly agreed and recognized definition of what CSYP is.
 Nevertheless, there is a wealth of visions, models and practices at national as well as at European level what it should or could be, in what direction and how it should be developed.

 The absence of a commonly shared definition of CSYP can be linked to the fact that the field is evolving at a considerable pace.
 Social policy measures have targeted young people as a social category since at least 19th century, when youth was formed as a clearly distinct social category.
 Modern ideas of youth policy emerged after the World War 2, in connection with the development of a social welfare state.
-In the international organization which today is known as European Union, the first signs of the beginnings of (integrated or cross-sectorial) youth policy can be seen in the late 1950s, early 1960s.
-The field significantly gained momentum in the 1990s, in the context of European social, employment and economic policy development aimed to increase the international competitiveness of the EU, which also formed a more general context of CSYP development.1 Youth policy initiatives have been significantly influenced by White Paper on economic policy (1993) and on social policy (1994) which set fight against poverty or social exclusion as a main policy goal for European Union countries.2 At the same time, similar developments in the framework of the Council of Europe took off too.
-The youth policy in the Council of Europe had a different focus, it emphasized youth participation at organisational, community and societal level, importance of democratic and civil society movements.3 Though socio-economic integration of young people with vulnerable social background has not been the only goal in European policy documents, it has remained among central concern in European youth policy also in the beginning of the 21st century.4
+In the EU, the first signs of the beginnings of (integrated or cross-sectorial) youth policy can be seen in the late 1950s, early 1960s.
+The field significantly gained momentum in the 1990s, in the context of European social, employment and economic policy development aimed to increase the international competitiveness of the EU, which also formed a more general context of CSYP development.
+Youth policy initiatives have been significantly influenced by White Paper on economic policy (1993) and on social policy (1994) which set fight against poverty or social exclusion as a main policy goal for European Union countries.
+Though socio-economic integration of young people with vulnerable social background has not been the only goal in European policy documents, it has remained among central concern in European youth policy also in the beginning of the 21st century.